jamiebalfour04/jamiebalfour04/README.md

 - 🛠 I mostly use PHP, Java, C#, Python, JavaScript, HTML + CSS and everyone's favourite, SQL.
 - 📫 You can find me at jamiebalfour.scot!

-- Professional interests include (but are not limited to):
+Professional interests include (but are not limited to):
-✨ Leadership
+- ✨ Leadership.
-🤖 Automation
+- 🤖 Automation.
-💻 Computer Language Design
+- 💻 Computer Language Design.
-🎨 User Experience & Interface Design
+- 🎨 User Experience & Interface Design.
-🕸️ Web Design
+- 🕸️ Web Design.

 This is actually my new GitHub account after closing the previous one.
 I publish quite a few of my main projects such as BalfBar, BalfSlider, BalfRibbon and so on here.
 I also have many private repos that I am working on myself.